tkr22777/teaching-kg-574/04_networking_devices.md

 ## Network Devices in Practice

 ### What we'll cover

-- NIC, Hub, Switch, Router, Bridge
+- Host, NIC, Hub, Switch, Router, Bridge
 - Wi‑Fi gear: Wi‑Fi router, WAP, RAP
 - Where each device sits in a simple home/office network and what it does

+## Host (Computer/Node)

+- Any device that connects to a network to send, receive, or process data.
+- Examples: desktop PCs, laptops, servers, smartphones, tablets, IoT devices.
+- Each host needs a unique IP address to communicate on the network.
+- Hosts are endpoints in network communication - they generate and consume network traffic.
+- Can act as clients (requesting services) or servers (providing services).

 ## NIC (Network Interface Card)

 - Lets a device join a network and reach the Internet.
 - The device’s network port with a unique MAC identity that sends and receives traffic.
 - Serves one device, whereas switches/routers connect many devices or networks.
 - Available as wired Ethernet or Wi‑Fi; many devices (e.g., laptops) have both.
 - To keep its IP from changing, pin the IP in your router settings or use a static IP.

 ## Hub vs Switch

 ### Hub (old/repeater)

 - Sends every message to all ports, so everyone shares bandwidth and can collide.
 - Exists from early networks for simplicity; replaced by switches that send only where needed.
 - Avoid in modern setups; use only for quick tests or legacy gear.